 An indemnity agreement is a promise to hold another party harmless when that party suffers some injury, legal harm, or financial harm.
 Indemnity agreements are rather common in Massachusetts business contracts, but not all of them are enforceable.
 It is important for your business to understand when these agreements are enforceable, and when they are not.

-The attorneys at the Katz Law Group have the years of experience needed to represent your business in indemnity agreement litigation of all kinds, saving you time and money.
+At the Katz Law Group, we have the years of experience needed to represent your business in indemnity agreement litigation of all kinds which results in saving your company both time and money.

 Indemnity Agreements: What Are They?